Serbia–NATO relations: 2011–2022: Individual Partnership Action Plan

-2022-present: Russian invasion of Ukraine
+2022–present: Russian invasion of Ukraine

 Following the start of the Russian invasion of Ukraine, several neutral states reconsidered their alignment, including Finland and Sweden which applied for NATO membership.
-However, Serbian President Aleksandar Vucic, in office since 2017, reiterated in March 2022 that his government was not interested in NATO membership.
+However, Serbian President Aleksandar Vučić, reiterated in that his government was not interested in NATO membership.
 The minor Serbian Renewal Movement, which has two seats in the National Assembly, and the Liberal Democratic Party, which currently has none, remain the most vocal political parties in favor of NATO membership.
 The Democratic Party abandoned its pro-NATO attitude, claiming the Partnership for Peace is enough.

 Serbia maintains close relations with Russia, due to their shared Slavic and Eastern Orthodox culture but also due to its support on the Kosovo issue.
 Serbia and Belarus are the only European states which refused to impose sanctions on Russia in response to its invasion of Ukraine.

-Opinion polling on Serbian NATO membership
+Opinion polling on NATO membership

-An opinion poll in September 2007 showed that 28% of Serbian citizens supported NATO membership, with 58% supporting the Partnership for Peace.
+An opinion poll in 2007 showed that 28% of Serbian citizens supported NATO membership, with 58% supporting the Partnership for Peace.
 However, following NATO's open support to Kosovo's declaration of independence in 2008, support for NATO integration significantly dropped.
-A poll from March 2022 found that 82% of Serbians opposed joining NATO, while only 10% supported the idea.
+The 2022 poll found that 82% of Serbians opposed joining NATO, while only 10% supported the idea.